 Sometimes, parents can provide gentle coaching that can make a big difference.
 They might praise the child for participating in events that once made the teen nervous, and they can encourage open conversation about how the teen feels and coping techniques that might work.
 Parents who have their own histories with anxiety might have good tips and tricks to offer, and sometimes, a team approach is all that’s needed to help a teen get better.
 But there are times when teens need a little more help.
 If the situation has progressed with no improvement for months, and if the teen is beginning to self-medicate with drugs, therapy might be a better choice.

 In a treatment program, teens can learn to handle their cravings for addictive substances, and they can learn more about how to soothe their anxiety without leaning on substances of abuse.

-This is the kind of help we provide at Muir Wood, and we can even provide your teen with the educational support that can help him to stay on track with his coursework as he heals.
-If you’d like to enroll your son in our innovative treatment program, please call.
+This is the kind of help we provide at Muir Wood, and we can even provide your teen with the educational support that can help them to stay on track with their coursework as they heal.
+If you’d like to enroll your child in our innovative treatment program, please call.
 We have admissions counselors standing by.